 How Company Tuition Reimbursement Works

-Every organization’s tuition reimbursement program varies and generally reflects its size, human resource policies, and the type of industry they belong to.
+Every organization’s tuition reimbursement program varies and generally reflects its size, human resource policies, and the type of industry it belongs to.
 Typically, the employee will pay upfront for their college tuition, and after that, the employer reimburses the full or partial amounts after completing your class.